ppaulocm/appium-mobile/Readme.md

 Pos Condition: The same game must be loaded and user must be able to play it.

-2. Start new game, leave game and start a new game

-3. Reordering cards by suit and alphanumeric ordering

 #### Game Rules

 1. Draw a card from the pile and discard a different one